Podcast: Play in new window | Download | Embed

 You can’t control every aspect of the job search.
 Pain is part of the process.
 But that doesn’t mean you have to be hard on yourself.
 You can learn how to handle rejection more gracefully.

 There is nothing romantic about today’s interview process, but we are encouraged to act like there is.
 “Finding a job is like dating,” people say.
-Hiring managers expect to see a certain amount of passion from candidates about the job, the company, the company’s values.
+Hiring managers expect to see a certain amount of passion from candidates about the job, the company, and the company’s values.
 But it’s unfair: The more invested you get, the more crushing rejection becomes.

 There is a song, “The Worst That Could Happen” by Johnny Maestro & the Brooklyn Bridge, about a heartbroken man who fell in love with a girl who married another man.
 The marriage was good for her, but for him, it was devastating.
 I’m being honest when I say I’ve experienced similar emotional lacerations when I’ve been passed up by peers for a promotion or a job.
-At the time, these things truly felt to me like the worst things that could happen.
+At the time, these things truly felt like the worst things that could happen.

 Each of us is resilient.
 Each of us crafts our own life story.
 Employers only care about the chapter of that story in which we overcome the obstacles and achieve.
 That’s okay: When you talk to Tampa Bay Buccaneers fans, they remember winning the Super Bowl, not the winless season.

-You may have sometimes during your job search that feel like winless seasons — but you’ll have your Super Bowl wins, too.
+You may sometimes have during your job search that feel like winless seasons — but you’ll have your Super Bowl wins, too.
 As a Bucs fan watching them go 0-14, I often felt like the team would never win again.
 That was the wrong lesson to draw from the experience.
 You may feel the same about your own career when you are rejected, but trust me: You have won and will win more than you think.

 About Mark Anthony Dyson